 - Once you reach Salisbury, you have two ways to reach Stonehenge.
 You can either catch a bus or opt to drive down to the historical site yourself.
 We recommend that you opt for the bus ride.
 The town of Salisbury is quite picturesque and the perfect example of a medieval town.
 The bus ride offers a comprehensive tour of the entire town which should not be missed.

 - It is always a good idea to book your Stonehenge tickets in advance.
 Because only a certain number of tickets are sold each day, there is always a good chance that you might have to wait.
-To avoid this, you can purchase your Stonehenge ticket a few days in advance.

 - Another popular tourist spot, Bath is merely 45 minutes away from Salisbury.
 There are many combo tours available that cover both of these attractions.
 By opting for one of these combo tours, you can save both time and money.